Skip to main content

 How do you feel about charts?
 If you like them as much as we do (which is a lot), it’s time to put it all together.

-Now that we know the structures, by combining skew (X-axis: strike price) and term structure (Y-axis: time), you can get a three-dimensional chart known as the volatility surface.
+Now that we know the structures, by combining skew (one axis: strike price) and term structure (a second axis: time to expiration), you can get a three-dimensional chart known as the volatility surface.
+Implied volatility forms the third dimension — the "height" of the surface at any given strike and expiry combination.

 Imagine a mountain terrain:

-• "Smirk" creates a slope where the lower strikes are higher up the mountain.
+• The smirk creates a slope where the lower strikes are higher up the mountain.

-• "Term structure" creates a slope where distant expiration dates are higher or lower.
+• The term structure creates a slope where distant expiration dates are higher or lower.

 Professional traders don’t just look at a single number; they look at this entire terrain.
 The goal is to spot a bump or sinkhole on the surface.